 - ask for information to be written down, particularly about their diagnosis or medications

-- make an appointment without the person you’re caring for being there to talk about your concerns
+- make an appointment to talk about your concerns without the person you’re caring for being there

 - ask the receptionist to book a longer appointment if you feel there is never enough time